Brexit is already shaping facial recognition surveillance in the U.K.

 Facial recognition trials in a Swedish school and in a Berlin train station, as well as plans to create a national ID in France, have all made the news this year, but the size of the U.K. surveillance camera network makes it ground zero for the facial recognition debate.

-But although more live facial recognition deployments happen in the U.K., Britain’s been busy with Brexit, trying to avoid, delay, or carry out plans to leave the European Union.
+But although more live facial recognition deployments happen in the U.K., Britain has been busy with Brexit as it tries to avoid, delay, or carry out plans to leave the European Union.
 Still on the table is a no-deal Brexit, a scenario with cascading, unforeseen consequences.

-Exactly what’s going to happen in the U.K. as a result of Brexit fallout still seems unclear even to the most well-informed people, but to get an idea of how it’s affected debates over facial recognition and could continue to do so, three of those people shared their perspectives and pontifications about facial recognition in the United Kingdom.
+Exactly what’s going to happen in the U.K. as a result of Brexit fallout still seems unclear even to the most well-informed people, but to get an idea of how it’s affected debates over facial recognition and could continue to do so, three of those people shared their perspective with VentureBeat.

 Carly Kind and Europe’s potential “third way”